Rental Car Tips For Banff You SHOULD Know

 If you’re already covered, take a copy of the paperwork as proof, though we have never been asked for this proof.
 Every time we rent a car in Canada, we decline any extra insurance, knowing our credit card will cover us.
 The rental car agency never pushes back and sends us on our way!

-How Much Does It Cost To Rent A Car in Banff?
+How Much Does A Rental Car Cost?

-The cost of a car rental in Banff depends on the season and the type of vehicle you want.
+The cost of a car rental depends on the season and the type of vehicle you want.
 Your rental car will likely be higher in the summer than in the shoulder and winter seasons.

-We’ve scored great deals in Canada but also paid quite a bit during times.
-Our last rental cost us $40 CAD a day in the winter, but I’ve seen them go above $150 daily in the summer.
-Some tips to save on car rental prices in Canada:
+We’ve scored great deals, but also paid quite a bit at peak times.
+Our last rental for a small SUV cost us $50 CAD a day in the winter, but I’ve seen them go above $150 daily in the summer.

 - The sooner you book, the better.